 Companies are starting to implement changes in anticipation of the FLSA changes happening on December 1st.
 While there are still some efforts to delay under way, it’s unlikely that the changes will be prevented from happening.
 The more uncertain thing is whether the Trump administration is likely to keep, or work to reverse, the changes.

 It doesn’t take much more than a rumbling of the “M word” in your next meeting to get every executive in the room to start rolling their eyes.
 And let’s face it – millennial bashing is a real thing now, and it’s happening in all kinds of ways.
 The fact that nobody is buying diamonds

 Many clients ask: Should we wait until the upcoming presidential election to comply with the FLSA?
-The short answer is: No. Since the new regulations are effective on December 1, 2016, you really can’t wait to comply with them. [clickToTweet tweet=”Don’t wait to comply with the new FLSA rules! ” quote=”Don’t wait to comply with
+The short answer is: No. Since the new regulations are effective on December 1, 2016, you really can’t wait to comply with them.
+Let’s dig a little deeper into the timing of the election, the effective date, and the

 #Compference16 was engaging, informative, and social – both live and online.
 Our hashtag even became one of the top trending hashtags in Seattle.
 Comp and HR professionals are definitely social people.
 While we’d like to highlight every single session and every single tweet, because they were all amazing, we have to maintain some of the mystery of

 HR is in a tricky spot.
 Professionals in HR are often responsible for both compliance, protecting the organization from legal problems, and organizational culture, creating a place where people want to stay and contribute their best efforts.
 I get it, having been there myself.
 The anxiety and cost of a lawsuit are no joking matter.